AsherJN/media-bias-extention/memory-bank/techContext.md

   - `chrome.tabs`: For interacting with the current browser tab
   - `chrome.runtime`: For background script communication
 - **Fetch API**: For making HTTP requests to the backend
+- **JSON**: For structured data storage and manipulation
+  - Used for prompt framework organization
+  - Used for communication between components

 ### Backend (Flask Server)
 - **Python**: Primary programming language